vittorioPiotti/PathGraph-JavaFX/README.md

 ```

-> The status can be
+> The return status can be
 >
 > ```java
 > (int) UtilitiesParser.INTERRUPT;        /* (0) process interrupted */